 - A pinch of oregano

-- Boil the tripe in half a gallon of water until tender, adding the juice of two limes, cilantro, a teaspoon of salt and a pinch of pepper to the water.
+- Boil the tripe in the water until tender, adding the juice of two limes, cilantro, a teaspoon of salt and a pinch of pepper to the water.

 - Cool to room temperature, remove from the water and cut into small pieces.

 - In a pot heat the oil add the onions, and garlic.

 - Cook and stir until the onions become transparent.
 Add celery, peppers and tomatoes.
 Cook covered over low heat for a minute.
 Add the tomato sauce and oregano and stir.
 Add the tripe.

 - Cook over medium heat for five minutes.
 Add 3 cups of water, potatoes and carrots.